Harp Mastery® Certified Coaching

 How to Know if Certified Coaching is Right For You

 - I’m just a beginner?
 Is this program too much for me?
 There is no better time to learn the secrets to proper practice and steady progress than at the start of your harp journey.

 - I already have a teacher.
-Many of my coaching students find that the support of a coach and our exclusive system means they make much faster progress in their lessons with their regular teachers.
+Many of the harpists in our program find that with the support of our exclusive system and their master coach to help them implement it, they make much faster progress than with just their regular teacher.
 Their teachers have told us that too!
-Many teachers actively encourage their students to explore additional opportunities.

 - Will this program take a lot of extra time?
 Your program is tailored for you.
 If you usually practice 30 minutes a day, 5 days per week, we will structure your program for that amount of time.
 The purpose of this program is not to have you spend more time practicing; it is to help you achieve your goals in the time you have.